alishamohanty/Pool-Puzzle/Rules.md

 - Your goal is to create a class that will compile, run and produce the output listed.

 Output Format
-- Kindly submit a file Answer.java which has the class ( in Problem.txt ) with the appropriate options( from Options.txt ) filled in the blanks.
+- Kindly submit a file FlyTest.java which has the class ( in Problem.txt ) with the appropriate options( from Options.txt ) filled in the blanks.